-Our preservation team are working hard to make out units look their best for the Slade Green open day on Saturday 15th July 2017.
-We are treating 5759 to a complete repaint.
-68002 has been given a brand new traction and control battery.
-Both units have passed the required UAT (Ultrasonic Axle Test). the pictures show a typical days' work by our presevation team.
+Our preservation team worked hard to make our units look their best for the Slade Green open day on Saturday 15th July 2017.
+We treated 5759 to a complete repaint, including the roof.
+68002 was given a brand new traction and control battery.
+Both units passed the required UAT (Ultrasonic Axle Test) and FTR (Fitness To Run).
+The pictures show a typical days' work by our presevation team.
 Why not join the EPBPG and support the restoration of our vintage EMU fleet?

 When the shoebeams are put back on these repainted surfaces will be hidden!

 The Cep trailer at Ongar has lost all traces of the previous

 SWT livery.
 Despite the cold weather on 11th February the final coat of undercoat green was applied successfully. (right)

 Good weather has led to rapid progress with the repaint of the Cep trailer composite coach, as the latest pictures show. (below)

 September 2016 -Work continues at Ongar on Cep trailer.